 - How to create a recruitment marketing strategy

 Why does recruitment marketing matter?

 In the past, it was enough to submit job openings to local publications and sites with lists of qualifications.
-You could typically expect to receive plenty applications from qualified potential employees and fill your open positions with people from that pool.
+You could typically expect to receive plenty of applications from qualified potential employees, and fill your open positions with people from that pool.